End of Year MATCH! Every gift will be 2x MATCHED to make TWICE the impact to help our littlest learners access quality learning. Give Today

 Advocacy 101

 As we gear up to gather in Springfield to advocate for early learning and care in Illinois, we’re pleased to present tools & resources to help you get ready!
-Our partners at Illinois Action for Children & Latino Policy Forum have designed an Advocacy Training below that will provide you with an understanding of state-level advocacy, budget, and the legislative process in Illinois.
-View the slides that accompany the Advocacy Training.
+Stay tuned for advocacy training opportunities ahead of ECAD 2025.

 What to Expect: Springfield